 (LUYV) is a grassroots advocacy program founded by the Unitarian Universalist Church of Ventura.
 We are building a diverse coalition of people from all walks of life who are committed to preventing and ending homelessness while increasing the overall leadership capacity in Ventura.
 We work with the homeless community, social service organizations, and government officials to ensure that the needs and interests of people experiencing homelessness are not only heard but form the basis of services and policies.
 We also provide direct support to the homeless community, through our support of programs like Safe Sleep, the Homelessness Prevention Fund, River Haven, Home to Stay, and many others.
 Our goal is to break open hearts and awaken compassion in all of us for those who do not have a clean and safe place to sleep.

 Lift Up Your Voice offers a variety of Action Opportunities for you to get involved with ending homelessness in Ventura.
 Join with Lift Up Your Voice to End Homelessness of Facebook!
 For more information on how to get involved, call (805) 644-3898 Ext.
 101

-At the 2013 Annual Homeless Person's Memorial Service, which remembers all of those who have died while homeless in the past year in our community, Lift Up Your Voice debuted a new Photo/Story project, titled "To Sleep,
+At the 2013 Annual Homeless Person's Memorial Service, which remembers all of those who have died while homeless in the past year in our community, Lift Up Your Voice debuted the Photo/Story project, titled "To Sleep,

 Perchance to Dream" telling the stories of families and children who are homeless.